DigitalRuby/IPBan/README.md

 **Linux**

-- Build and run code with Visual Studio code.
-In order to debug, Visual Studio code must run as root.
+- Build and run code with Visual Studio code
 	- This shell script runs vscode as root:
 	- sudo mount -t vboxsf ipban ~/Desktop/ipban # only needed if you are in a Virtual Box VM and have setup a shared folder to Windows
 	- sudo code --user-data-dir="/tmp/vscode-root"